minhcongnguyen1508/Vietnamese-Sentiment-Analysis/README.md

 Using Convolution Neural Network

 # Improvement:
-Now, My model is biased for Label 5. => Model quality is very low.
+Now, My model is biased for Label N. => Model quality is very low.
 You can see confusion matrix.

 You can improve my model based on Oversampling and data Augmentation techniques.